ronilaukkarinen/open-webui-todoist-mcp-bridge/README.md

 > [!NOTE]
-> This function is actually defunct and useless, because it's better to use directly [Official Doist/todoist-mcp](https://github.com/Doist/todoist-mcp) + [MCP Proxy Server for Open WebUI](https://docs.openwebui.com/openapi-servers/mcp/) and add that as Tool server from Open WebUI Settings > Tools, then add a custom model with Advanced params, Function calling: Native.
-That way it works out of the box.
-Modern LLMs like openai/gpt-4.1 preferred, others won't necessarily work.
-Archiving this repo.
+> This experimental function is actually defunct and not very useful, since it's better to use the [Official Doist/todoist-mcp](https://github.com/Doist/todoist-mcp) along with the [MCP Proxy Server for Open WebUI](https://docs.openwebui.com/openapi-servers/mcp/).
+Just add that as a Tool server from Open WebUI **Settings → Tools**, then create a custom model with **Advanced Params** and set **Function Calling** to **Native**.
+That way, everything works smoothly out of the box.
+Modern LLMs like `openai/gpt-4.1` are preferred, others might not work as reliably.
+I'm archiving this repo.

 # Open WebUI Todoist MCP Bridge